The S-wave topped meson

-Furthermore, the markedly reduced decay width expected for these single-top mesonic configurations implies that even modest binding effects could produce experimentally resolvable features, especially in precision measurements of single-top production channels.
-As the LHC and future colliders accumulate larger datasets, the improved sensitivity may enable the identification of subtle spectral anomalies or deviations from Standard Model expectations associated with such top–light-quark correlations.
-Relevant systematic theoretical studies will be essential for interpreting any observed excesses and for distinguishing genuine hadronic effects from higher-order electroweak or QCD radiative corrections.
+In light of these developments, it is interesting to ask whether analogous heavy-light structures associated with a single top quark can be meaningfully discussed at the level of model spectroscopy.
+Unlike toponium, where the dominant binding scale is set by the heavy-quark pair near threshold, a topped heavy-light system involves competition between the short top lifetime and a binding scale of hadronic size.
+This makes the physical observability of such configurations highly uncertain.
+Nevertheless, an exploratory calculation of the corresponding heavy-light spectral structure may still be useful as a theoretical benchmark, provided its limitations are explicitly acknowledged.

+In the present work we adopt the instantaneous Bethe-Salpeter (Salpeter) approximation with constituent-type quark propagators.
+This framework is widely used in meson spectroscopy and provides a convenient relativistic setup for comparing different flavor combinations.
+At the same time, it does not incorporate the finite width of the top quark explicitly in the propagator, interaction kernel, or spectral representation, and it does not aim at a symmetry-preserving treatment with fully dressed propagators.
+Therefore, the discrete eigenvalues obtained below should not be interpreted as predictions of conventional long-lived topped hadrons, but rather as model-dependent reference positions of possible quasi-bound heavy-light configurations.

-Ultimately, the study of topped mesons provides a novel arena in which to test the boundary between perturbative and nonperturbative QCD in the presence of an unstable heavy quark.
-Should experimental signatures of these states be confirmed, they would constitute not only a new class of heavy–light hadrons but also a critical benchmark for our understanding of strong-interaction dynamics at the electroweak scale, thereby opening a new chapter in top-quark phenomenology.
+With this interpretation, the study of topped mesons offers a means to probe the boundary between perturbative and nonperturbative QCD in the presence of an unstable heavy quark.
+Should future measurements find hints of such top-light correlations, model studies of this type could help systematize the relevant mass scales and decay patterns.

-In this work, we investigate the the mass spectrum of S-wave topped meson which containing a single top quark, i.e., $t\bar{q}$, $t\bar{c}$, and $t\bar{b}$, in the framework of Bethe-Salpeter (BS) formalism.
-The rest of the paper is organized as follows.
-After the introduction, a brief interpretation of BS equation and some primary formulas in our calculation are presented in Sec. \ref{sec:2}.
-We give the numerical analysis and results in Sec. \ref{sec:3}.
-In Sec. \ref{sec:4}, possible production and decay modes of topped mesons are investigated.
-The last part is left for conclusions and discussions.
+In this work, we investigate the S-wave spectral structure of systems containing a single top quark, namely $t\bar{q}$, $t\bar{c}$, and $t\bar{b}$, using the instantaneous Bethe-Salpeter (BS) formalism.
+Section~\ref{sec:2} briefly introduces the formalism and the inputs used in our calculation.
+Section~\ref{sec:3} presents the numerical results.
+Section~\ref{sec:4} contains a brief qualitative discussion of possible production and decay patterns.
+Section~\ref{sec:5} summarizes the main points.